open-telemetry/opentelemetry-specification/specification/protocol/otlp.md

 acknowledges the data and the other server does not (yet), the client needs to decide how to move forward.

-In such a situation, the client SHOULD implement (per destination): queuing,
+In such a situation, the client SHOULD implement queuing, acknowledgment handling, and retrying logic per destination.
-acknowledgment-handling, and retry logic.
 This ensures that servers do not block each other.
-The queues SHOULD reference and send shared immutable data, thus minimizing the memory overhead caused by having multiple queues.
+The queues SHOULD reference shared, immutable data to be sent, thus minimizing the memory overhead caused by having multiple queues.

 ![Multi-Destination Exporting](img/otlp-multi-destination.png)